liam2/liam2/doc/usersguide/source/model.rst

 Model Definition
 ################

-Microsimulation (acronym for microanalytic simulation) is a modelling technique that operates at the level of individual *entities* such as persons, households, vehicles or firms.
-Within the model each entity is represented by a record containing a unique identifier and a set of associated attributes (e.g. age, gender, work state, civil state, ...) characteristics.
-A set of *processes* are then applied to these entities leading to simulated changes in state and behaviour.
-These rules may be deterministic (probability = 1), such as changes in tax liability resulting from changes in tax regulations, or stochastic (probability <= 1), such as chance of dying, marrying, giving birth or moving within a given time period.

-To define the model, we have to describe the different *entities*, the way they interact (*links*) and how they behave (*processes*) over time.
+To define the model, we have to describe the different *entities*, their *fields*, the way they interact (*links*) and how they behave over time (*processes*).
 This is done in one file.
 We use the YAML-markup language.
 This format uses the level of indentation to specify objects and sub objects.

 In a LIAM 2 model file, all text following a # is considered to be comments, and is therefore ignored.